 Note: First represents the highest ranking for a given metric, fourth represents the lowest ranking.

 As shown above, Great Lakes performs the best overall when it comes to borrower and school satisfaction, but the worst when it comes to loan performance.
 Sallie Mae ranks the worst in borrower, school, and federal personnel satisfaction.
 Nelnet scores the best on loan performance, but sits in the middle of the pack on the satisfaction surveys.

-The Department of Education on how it converts these scores to new volume.
+The Department of Education publishes a formula on how it converts these scores to new volume.
 Based on these results, it appears that Nelnet will get the highest allocation of new servicing volume of these four servicers, while Sallie Mae will receive the lowest.

 What if you don’t like the servicer who is assigned to your loan?
 While you generally can’t call and request that your loan is switched to a specific servicer, there are some triggers that could lead to a servicer change.
 For example, with federal student loans, if you “consolidate” multiple types of federal student loans or submit a certification form for loan forgiveness, you might find that you have a new servicer.